Rupert Sheldrake questions the most important scientific dogmas!

 – And if it really changes?
 Maybe it even changes, I said.

 It’s an exemplification of how a dogmatic assumption inhibits research.
 I think constants can even vary considerably, that’s right within certain limits, but they can all vary.
-I think the day will come when science journals, like Nature, will report constants on a weekly basis, like the stock market reports in the newspapers:
+I think the day will come when science journals, like Nature, will report weekly constants, like stock market reports in newspapers:

 This week the big G has increased slightly, the electron charge has decreased, the speed of light has not changed, and so on.